Powerforce00/Area1451/index.md

 - Racism

 4, Follow this few rules!!
-- They are for better experience.
+- They are for the better experience.